AI Summary of Peer-Reviewed Research

 Research area:EnergyManagement, Monitoring, Policy and LawGlobal Energy Security and Policy

-Why the authors say this matters: The authors say the crisis is complex and has had major effects on the economy, society, and the environment.
-They conclude that a systematic review is needed to capture existing knowledge and identify future research avenues on the post-war energy crisis.
+The authors say the complexity of the energy crisis, its impacts, and the emerging energy landscape make a systematic review necessary.
+They conclude that the review can capture existing knowledge and help identify future research directions on the post-war energy crisis.

-What worked and what didn't: According to the review, the crisis provided the necessary impetus for a faster transition to renewables.
-At the same time, it triggered significant inflationary pressure in the global food supply chain and intensified energy vulnerability for low-income populations.
+According to the review, the crisis appears to have provided impetus for a faster transition to renewable energy.
+At the same time, it was associated with significant inflationary pressure in the global food supply chain and with intensified energy vulnerability for low-income populations.

 Key points

-• The crisis also increased inflationary pressure in the global food supply chain and worsened energy vulnerability for low-income populations.
+• The review reports inflationary pressure in the global food supply chain.

 Disclosure